 HOME AND AWAY

 There are so many places I go where I feel “at home”.
 I often remark to traveling companions that I could easily live in the place that we happen to visiting.
 There are several of these places that I return to regularly, always seeking an illusive image that I didn’t get on the last visit.
-Yet after fifteen years or so of making these images, I haven’t moved anywhere.
+Yet after twenty years or so of making these images, I haven’t moved anywhere.
 I continue to travel with my panoramic camera making images in places where I could easily see myself living.
 Yet, I always return home, to print up another set of photographs that express that constant yearning between home and away.